KOlofinmoyin/CV/README.md

 [projects](#projects) | [experience](#experience) | [education](#education) | [hobbies](#hobbies) | [contributions](#contributions) | [contact](#contact)

 ### about:
-Hi, I'm Kehinde Peter.
-A Software Developer and software test 'Dynamo', notorious for approaching projects with a maximum of gusto and minimum of fuss.
+Junior Full-stack developer searching for my first Junior Software Developer role.
+Spent the past 14years becoming the bestest best Software Tester i.e. The wizard of Oz; now I’m ready to begin my journey to become Gandalf (can make tea and will sing too).

-My focus is on delivering the most complex information systems, having worked as a tester on projects with companies ranging from the Fortune 500 to the most innovative startups and technical teams.
+I’ve worked on projects with companies ranging from the Fortune 500/ the most innovative start-ups and look forward to meeting yours 😊:smile:
-Seeking my first dev-role in the next chapter on my mission; greenfield or bluesky here I come :smile:

 ### position: Software Developer